12 Causal Modeling

 • No model can tell you whether a relationship is causal or not.
 Causality is inferred, not proven, based on the available evidence.

-• The exact same models would be used for similar data settings to answer a causal question or a purely predictive question.
-The primary difference is in the interpretation of the results.
+• The same models could be used for similar data settings to answer a causal question or a purely predictive question.
+A key difference is in the interpretation of the results.

 • Causal inference is often done with observational data, which is often the only option, and that’s okay.

-• Counterfactual thinking is at the heart of causal inference, but is useful for all modeling contexts.
+• Counterfactual thinking is at the heart of causal inference, but can be useful for all modeling contexts.

 • Several models exist which are typically employed to answer a more causal-oriented question.
-These include structural equation models, graphical models, uplift modeling, and more.
+These include graphical models, uplift modeling, and more.

-• Interactions are the norm, if not the reality.
-Causal inference generally regards a single effect.
-If the normal setting is that such an effect would always vary depending on other features, you should question why you want to aggregate your results to a single ‘effect’, since that effect would be potentially misleading.
+• Interactions are the norm for most modeling scenarios, while causal inference generally regards a single effect.
+If an effect varies depending on other features, you should be cautious trying to aggregate your results to a single effect, since that effect would be potentially misleading.

 12.1.1 Why it matters